arturozambrano/arturozambrano.github.io/cv/cv-zambrano.md

 reinforced how much I enjoy helping people comprehend and apply the concepts surrounding better ways to build software.

-Currently I am professor assistant in two universities with  more than 15 years of experience in both grad and undergrad courses.
+Currently I am professor assistant at two universities with  more than 15 years of experience in both grad and undergrad courses.
 My Phd was done in the area of software engineering, in particular in modularity applying aspect oriented programming concepts to the software development life cycle.
 Besides my